hsjoberg/blixt-wallet/README.md

 # Blixt Lightning Wallet

-Blixt Wallet is an open source Lightning first Bitcoin Wallet for Android with focus on usability and user experience, powered by lnd and Neutrino SPV.
+Blixt Wallet is an open source Lightning Bitcoin Wallet for Android with focus on usability and user experience, powered by lnd and Neutrino SPV.

 <p>